The North Face Ultra Cardiac II Review Facts

 The North Face products can never be considered cheap and the North Face Ultra Cardiac II is no different.
 And given the technology and innovation that is evident in the design, you wouldn’t expect it to be.
 This shoe is right in line, price-wise, with similar shoes in the genre and is actually a deal for the comfort and technology that is employed.

 The North Face Ultra Cardiac II is a trail shoe with a twist.
 The traction configuration on the outsole is not what you typically see in shies for running through hills and woods.
 Without the additional boost from lugs, the rubber format is just enough to have decent traction in adverse conditions but still run on city streets, tracks and roads with less debris.

-An upgrade from the original version, the North Face Cardiac II is much more flexible and accommodating that the first model.
-The mesh upper flexes along the natural forefoot line while the EVA foam midsole and Vibram Megagrip rubber outsole follows the same natural flex.
-With additional flex grooves built into the outsole and center groove that allows weight to shift to different areas of the base, this shoe is extremely flexible to a diverse terrain and the runner’s footfall.
+An upgrade from the original version, the North Face Cardiac II is much more flexible and accommodating than the first model.
+The mesh upper flexes along the natural forefoot line while the EVA foam midsole and Vibram Megagrip rubber outsole follow the same natural flex.
+With additional flex grooves built into the outsole and center groove that allows the weight to shift to different areas of the base, this shoe is extremely flexible to a diverse terrain and the runner’s footfall.